 If you are successful in the program and your income increases, there may be an impact on your eligibility for social housing assistance.
 For example:

 - If you live in social housing the amount of rent you pay may increase.
-For more information, see the Factsheet on income limits for rent subsidy.
+For more information, see the Income limits for rent subsidy factsheet.

 - If you live in a DCJ managed property, with a fixed term lease, your income may impact your eligibility for another lease.
-For more information see the Factsheet on income limits at lease review.
+For more information see the Income limits at lease review factsheet.

 - If you live in Community Housing, visit your social housing provider’s website.